-The concerns of internet users regarding their privacy grew immensely in recent years.
-It is no wonder that privacy-oriented search engines such as DuckDuckGo have a significant rise in their traffic and popularity amongst those who are seeking anonymity while surfing online.
+The concerns of internet users regarding their privacy have grown immensely in recent years.
+It is no wonder that privacy-oriented search engines such as DuckDuckGo have a significant increase when it comes to their traffic and popularity, especially amongst those who are seeking better anonymity, information security and data privacy while surfing online.

 What is DuckDuckGo?